Michael Avenatti Arrested in Los Angeles for Alleged Bail Violation

 “We are still gathering information and will provide an update to the Court as soon as we can,” the letter added.
 The letter was submitted by Manhattan U.S. Attorney Geoffrey S. Berman and signed by Assistant U.S. Attorney Daniel C. Richenthal.
 Three other prosecutors were also listed.

-“I understand that Mr. Avenatti has been arrested by the federal authorities for violating the terms of his release,” said lawyer Steven Bledsoe told the Daily Beast.
+“I understand that Mr. Avenatti has been arrested by the federal authorities for violating the terms of his release,” lawyer Steven Bledsoe told the Daily Beast.

 Upon being hauled out of the courthouse, the lawyer reportedly said he’s “completely innocent.”